rhayes777/PyAutoFit/docs/index.rst

 Model Abstraction and Composition
 =================================

-For many modeling problems the model comprises abstract *model components* representing objects or processes in a physical system.
+For many model fitting problems the model comprises abstract *model components* representing objects or processes in a physical system.
 For example, our child project `PyAutoLens <https://github.com/Jammy2211/PyAutoLens>`_,  where *model components* represent the light and mass of galaxies.
 For these problems the likelihood function is typically a sequence of numerical processes (e.g. convolutions, Fourier transforms, linear algebra) and extensions to the *model*